SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 ## Track Mapping

-Using the positions of the cars on the track, Elisa is able to create a map of any track in any simulator (except *iRacing*, where a different method is applied, since no coordinates are available in the API).
+Using the positions of the cars on the track, Elisa is able to create a map of any track in any simulator (except for *iRacing*, where a [different method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#special-notes-about-track-mapping-in-iracing) is applied, since no coordinates are available in the API).
 A track map consists of two files which are stored in your local database.
-The first file with the ".map" extension contains the meta data of the track map and all way points (typically between 1000 and 1500 points for a typical race course).
+The first file with the ".map" extension contains the meta data of the track map and all way points (between 1000 and 1500 points for a typical race course).

 	[General]
 	Simulator=Assetto Corsa Competizione